lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 name(expr-1, expr-2, ..., expr-N)
 ```

 where name is the name of one of the built-in functions.
 The expressions between the parentheses, called _arguments_, are each evaluated in turn and then given to the named function to use in its appropriate way.
 Most functions require that a specific number of arguments be given; otherwise, `E_ARGS` is raised.
-Most also require that certain of the arguments have certain specified types (e.g., the `length()` function requires a list or a string as its argument); `E_TYPE` is raised if any argument has the wrong type.
+Most also require that certain of the arguments have certain specified types (e.g., the `length()` function requires a string, list, or map as its argument); `E_TYPE` is raised if any argument has the wrong type.

 As with list construction, the splicing operator `@` can precede any argument expression.
 The value of such an expression must be a list; `E_TYPE` is raised otherwise.
 The elements of this list are passed as individual arguments, in place of the list as a whole.